We are very pleased to announce that the Shortlisted Titles for the 2020 Rialto Pamphlet Competition are, in no particular order,

 HOW TO ENTER

-The deadline is midnight UK time on Wednesday 30 November.
+The deadline is midnight UK time on the 15th May 2020.
 Postal entries postmarked on that date will be accepted.
 Submittable users: we recommend you enter well before the deadline to avoid any technical problems arising from a last-minute rush.
 You can enter using Submittable here.

-Entry costs £22, or £16 if you are a Rialto subscriber.
-Non-subscribers may pay the subscribers’ rate if they take out a subscription when they enter. http://www.therialto.co.uk/pages/product-category/1yrsubscription/ (£24, or £19 concessionary rate, for 3 issues plus the current issue free.)
+Entry costs £24, or £18 if you are a Rialto subscriber.
+Non-subscribers may pay the subscribers’ rate if they take out a subscription when they enter.
+You can subscribe to the magazine here.
+(UK £25 or £19 concessionary rate, for 3 issues: Rest of the World £25 plus £20 shipping costs).
 Payment must be in pounds sterling.

-If entering by post send your poems to: The Rialto (Pamphlet Competition), PO Box 309, Aylsham, NR11 6LN, England.
+If entering by post send your poems to: The Rialto (Pamphlet Competition), c/o 74 Britannia Road, Norwich, NR1 4HS, England.
 Enclose a cheque made out to The Rialto.
 Please make sure you’ve put enough stamps on the letter.

 JUDGING AND RESULTS

-Michael Mackmin and the Rialto team will read all the entries and submit a longlist of 50 pamphlets to the judge, Hannah Lowe.
-Hannah will choose the winning pamphlet and a shortlist of 9 others.
-She will provide a paragraph of feedback to all 10 poets.
-The winner and shortlisted poets will be contacted in February/March 2017.
+Michael Mackmin and the Rialto team will read all the entries and submit a longlist of 50 pamphlets to the judge, Will Harris.
+Will will choose the winning pamphlet and a shortlist of 9 others.
+He will provide a paragraph of feedback to all 10 poets.
+The winner and shortlisted poets will be contacted in June/July 2020.

-The winning pamphlet will be published by The Rialto in late spring /early summer 2017.
+The winning pamphlet will be published by The Rialto in late 2020.
 Copyright will remain with the author.
 The Rialto will have the right to use any of the poems for publicity.
+If any of the runner-up or shortlisted poems prove to be excellent we may offer to publish them as well as the winning pamphlet.

 The Rialto will hold a launch in London or East Anglia.
 We’d expect the winner to help with organisation and publicity for this, but will pay for it and offer travel expenses (capped at £200).

 The winner will be given 30 free copies of the pamphlet to sell.
+They will also be able to buy further copies at a discounted rate.
 The Rialto will send out review copies.

 A poem from the winning pamphlet and one each from three shortlisted pamphlets will be published in The Rialto magazine.
 These poems will also be published on our website, along with a poem from each of the other shortlisted pamphlets.